 And when we could only afford to get her the most basic of boxes, the one that’s pretty much only meant for the eyes of close family before they burn you in it, did she know that we had always wanted better for her?

-And today, on what would have been her 60th birthday, almost 10 years after she died, does she have any worldly idea how much I wished her life had been different?
+And today, on what would have been her 60th birthday, almost 10 years after she died, does she have any idea how much I wished her life, our life, had been different?
 Does she know that all those times I was harsh to her, that I got frustrated with her, that I hurried through our visits and rushed off to hang out with my friends, does she know that it was simply because I didn’t know what else to do?

 And my god… Does she know how much she changed my life?
 Not in the regular motherly-love kind of way.
-More in the “my life is the outcome of some really unfortunate circumstances” kind of way.
+More in the “my life was pretty fucked up and now I’m taking back control” kind of way.

 Does she know how much her life (or rather, lack thereof) has influenced who I am, and what I do, and what I want for myself moving forward?

 My mother is responsible for you reading this today.
 She is responsible for anything you ever read on this site.

 If it weren’t for my chronically anorexic, depressed, anxious, dead mother, The Uncaged Life would not exist.
 And I might not exist, at least not the ME that you know today.

 I’m not writing this to make you feel uncomfortable.
 Or feel pity.
 Or feel whatever other things you might be feeling right now.